clirdlf/ndsa.org/groups/co-chairing.md

 ### Interest Groups
 - Approximately a half hour to an hour a month (average) planning, contacting speakers, coordinating presentations, welcoming new members to the group, and writing reminder emails to the group about calls
-- Approximately 1 hour a month co-leading Interest Group calls
+- Approximately 1 hour a quarter co-leading Interest Group calls
   - Often co-chairs trade responsibility for leading Interest Group calls, which can consist of leading a topic-based discussion or hosting a presenter on a topic
 - Approximately 1 hour a month on NDSA Leadership calls
   - The Leadership calls consist of the Coordinating Committee, Interest Group co-chairs, a member from our host organization, CLIR/DLF, and any current Working Group chairs.
   - There may be swells when additional time is needed to complete NDSA Leadership work, such as strategic planning.
+- Approximately 1 hour a quarter attending the NDSA group co-chairs call.
 - In-person meeting at Digital Preservation conference
   - For the last several years, Leadership has held a meeting sometime during the Digital Preservation conference to allow for in-person strategic planning and review.
 Attendance is highly encouraged, but not mandatory.

 ### Working Groups
 Time commitments for Working Groups varies by the objectives or deliverables of the group.
 In general, Working Group co-chairs commit as much as or more time than Interest Group co-chairs and this may vary through the lifecycle.
+Working group co-chairs attend the quarterly NDSA group co-chairs  meeting.